Saltworker/DJITelloPy_gamingController/README.md

 *NOTE: NO HAT ALIGNMENTS ARE USED IN THE PROGRAM.*

+**FYI**:
-FYI: The pygame window will show data given by the tello through the DJITelloPy command get_own_udp_object()
+- The pygame window will show data given by the tello through the DJITelloPy command get_own_udp_object().
+- The "Result" window show the contents of the get_frame_read() function in order to get the Tello POV.
+- To use the a gaming controller remember to be tabbed in on the pygame window.
+Otherwise the Tello won't take its input.

 ## You can use this program to compile a video from images:
 The following settings are applied in the program: